Cinematic dark mode background asset representing a private digital third space

 The main options, honestly

-How to choose when you have just moved
+How to choose when you've just moved

 Where Vairi fits